DHTMLX/docs-suite/docs/grid/api/grid_getsummary_method.md

 # getSummary()

-@short: returns an object with the specified counted values
+@short: returns an object with the specified calculated values

 #### Usage